flare-foundation/governance-proposals/FIP/FIP_16.md

 ### 4.3 Flare Confidential Compute

-The upcoming addition of FCC on the network will heavily rely on the infrastructure providers to provide administration, registration, setup, machine maintenance, and validation, alongside with continuous oversight across the whole FCC stack.
+The upcoming addition of FCC on the network will heavily rely on the infrastructure providers to provide administration, registration, setup, machine maintenance, and validation, alongside continuous oversight across the whole FCC stack.
 All communication between on-chain users, deployed code, and hardware will be fully automated; infrastructure providers will perform message signing and machine deposits as core components of their role.

 To ensure long-term sustainability, each request, setup, and maintenance instruction issued to the FCC will incur a fee.